Early History Sheriff Keller Sheriff Bechtel Current Office & Personnel Perkins County Sheriff's

 Currently the Perkins County Sheriff's Office is located on the third floor of the Perkins County Courthouse in Grant, Nebraska.
 The current Courthouse does not have jail facilities so all prisoners are transported and held at the Keith County Jail in Ogallala, Nebraska.

 There are currently nine people on staff at the Perkins County Sheriff's Office on a full-time basis.
-This staff includes: Sheriff James D. Brueggeman, Chief Deputy Sheriff Jeffrey S. Miller, Deputy Casey D. Griffin, Deputy Duncan C. Einspahr, Victim Advocate and Diversion Officer Angel Anderson, Administrative Assist Karon Harris, Communications Supervisor Karith Williams, Dispatcher Tammy Terry, and Dispatcher Ruth Holmes.
+This staff includes: Sheriff James D. Brueggeman, Chief Deputy Sheriff Jeffrey S. Miller, Sergeant Casey D. Griffin, Deputy Duncan C. Einspahr, Administrative Assistant Karon Harris, Communications Supervisor Angel Anderson, Dispatcher Tammy Terry, Dispatcher Ruth Holmes, and Dispatcher Mark Hunter.

 Back To Top